A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing

 \begin{lemma}[Decomposition Lemma] For all $t$ and any estimated policy $\{\widehat \pi_t\}_{1\leq t\leq T}$, as well as the estimated Q-function $\widehat Q_t(x,a)$, the following holds: where $l_t(x,a)=( \B_t \widehat V_{t+1})(x,a)- \widehat Q_{t}(x,a)$ and $\E^\pi$ means that the expectation is taken by assuming the system dynamics follows the policy $\pi$, with the functions $\widehat V_t(\cdot)$ and $\widehat Q_t(\cdot,\cdot)$ being held fixed. \end{lemma}

 \begin{remark} Lemma \ref{lemma:decomp} is algorithm-agnostic and can be applied to any estimated value functions $\widehat V_t$, estimated Q-functions $\widehat Q_t$, and estimated policy $\widehat \pi$.
-To apply Lemma \ref{lemma:decomp} for the proposed pessimistic approach, one only needs to replace them by $\widehat V_t^{\mathbf{pess}}$, $\widehat Q_t^{\mathbf{pess}}(x,a)$ and $\widehat \pi^{\mathbf{pess}}$, respectively. \end{remark}
+To apply Lemma \ref{lemma:decomp} for the proposed pessimistic approach, one only needs to replace them by $\widehat V_t^{\mathbf{pess}}$, $\widehat Q_t^{\mathbf{pess}}$ and $\widehat \pi^{\mathbf{pess}}$, respectively. \end{remark}

 Lemma \ref{lemma:decomp} implies that the regret can be decomposed into three terms.
-In particular, the first and the second terms depend on the optimal policy and the estimated policy, respectively.
-As shown in the proof in Appendix, by employing the pessimistic strategy, $l_t(x,a)$ is guaranteed to be non-negative with high probability.
+In particular, the first and second terms depend on the optimal policy and the estimated policy, respectively.
+As shown in the proof in the Appendix, by employing the pessimistic strategy, $l_t(x,a)$ is guaranteed to be non-negative with high probability.
 Combining this with the fact that $\widehat \pi^{\mathbf{pess}}$ is greedy with respect to $\widehat Q_t^{\mathbf{pess}}(x,a)$, we have $J_2 \geq 0$, $J_3 \leq 0$ and thus $\mu^{\mathbf{pess}} \leq J_1$.
-It thus remains to upper bound the first term $J_1.$ The final regret bound is given in the following theorem.
-The proof can be found in Section \ref{appendix:regret2} of Appendix.
+It thus remains to upper-bound the first term $J_1$.
+The final regret bound is given in the following theorem.
+The proof is deferred to the Appendix.